 Avera extended the telescope to its full length and scowled.

 “Right.
 Two degrees up.
 Five degrees port.
 Angle down and adjust for curvature.
-Wind is 97 miles per hour straight down and climbing.
+The wind is 97 miles per hour straight down and climbing.

-“Who even owns a storm walker anymore?”
-Avera asked.
-“Why would you own a storm walker?”
+“Who even owns a Storm Walker anymore?”
+Avera turned to the other two, “Why would you own a Storm Walker?
+It’s a walking target.”

 Small dots of light pin pricked the machine.
 The sound of staccato explosions followed several seconds later.

 “My turn!”
-Kyle shouted as he sat down in a gunners chair.
-Several GAU-8 Avengers appeared around the roof of the Market.
-They swiveled to onto targets and all let out a loud BRRRAAAAPP, as Kyle pulled the triggers.
-The building shook under the collective recoils of the guns.
+Kyle shouted as he sat down in a gunner’s chair.
+Several mounted GAU-8 Avengers emerged around the roof of MacSweeny’s Maniacal Material Market.
+They swiveled to onto targets, letting out a loud BRRRAAAAPP as Kyle brought them to bear.
+The building shuttered under the collective recoil of the guns.

 “Who did you piss off this time?”
 Avera said.